markterweele/windows-itpro-docs/windows/security/operating-system-security/data-protection/personal-data-encryption/index.md

 :::row:::
   :::column span="2":::
-  Starting in Windows 11, version 24H2, Personal Data Encryption is further enhanced with *Personal Data Encryption for known folders*, which extends protection to the Windows folders: **Desktop**, **Documents**, and **Pictures**.
-This means that any files stored in these folders are automatically encrypted, providing an extra layer of security for commonly used directories.
+  Starting in Windows 11, version 24H2, Personal Data Encryption is further enhanced with *Personal Data Encryption for known folders*.
+Once enabled, the Windows folders **Desktop**, **Documents**, and **Pictures**, along with their contents, are automatically encrypted.
+This feature provides a quick and easy way to add an extra layer of security to commonly used folders.
   :::column-end:::
   :::column span="2":::
   :::image type="content" source="images/pde-known-folders.png" alt-text="Icons of the known folders with a padlock representing their encryption status." border="false":::